rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

   if succeeded: **10 points**
 - countdown appears for 1 minute after clicking on _Update_ button (except if error occurs): **10 points**
-- _Update_ button is disabled after clicking during updating and until the timer is active: **5 points**
+- _Update_ button is disabled (user cannot click it) after clicking during updating and until the timer is active: **5 points**
 - clicking on list item the user is redirected to personal conversation page.
 New conversation (via certain http-request) is created if it has not already created before transition: **15 points**